chaunceyt/webproject-operator/README.md

 - Ingress
 - Service
 - Secrets

 ## About the kind: Deployment

-The deployment object managed by this operator creates a number of sidecar containers
+The deployment object managed by this operator creates a `web` container and a number of other sidecar containers

-- web (primary)
 - cli (docksal default)
 - database (mysql, mariadb)
 - cache (memcache, redis)